Molecular adsorption study of nicotine and caffeine on the single-walled carbon nanotube from first principles: Computational details

 \section{Computational details}

 We performed first-principles calculations based on the density functional theory~\cite{Hohenberg,Kohn} to study the structural and electronic properties of the adsorbates on CNTs.
-We employed a plane-wave basis set and the projector augmented wave (PAW) implemented in the Vienna ab initio Simulation Package (VASP).~\cite{Kresse1,Kresse2} The cutoff energy for the kinetic energy was set to 500 eV.
-The generalized gradient approximation (GGA)~\cite{Perdew} and the localized density approximation (LDA)~\cite{Ceperley} were used to describe the exchange-correlation (XC) energy functional.
-In general, chemical bonding and electron transfer are well described within the LDA or the GGA.
-However, the dispersion or van der Waals (vdW) forces are not represented well by these two XC functionals because quantum electronic interactions in the regions of low electron densities are not correctly expressed.
-In these calculations, we considered the correction of the vdW interactions between the adsorbates and the CNT, using Grimme's method,~\cite{Grimme} only for GGA.
-We also calculated the same model structures with the LDA scheme, and compared its results with the those based on the GGA plus vdW.
-Since the LDA and the GGA plus vdW show the similar electronic structures, we present the only results obtained from the GGA plus vdW.
+We employed a plane-wave basis set and the projector augmented wave (PAW) implemented in the Vienna ab initio Simulation Package (VASP).~\cite{Kresse1, Kresse2} The cutoff energy for the kinetic energy was set to 500 eV.
+The generalized gradient approximation (GGA)~\cite{Perdew} was used to describe the exchange-correlation energy functional.
+In general, chemical bonding and electron transfer can be described well within the GGA.
+However, the dispersion or van der Waals (vdW) forces are not represented well by the GGA functional because quantum electronic interactions in the regions of low electron densities are not correctly expressed.
+In these calculations, thus we made the correction of vdW interaction between the adsorbates and the CNT, using Grimme's method\cite{Grimme} for the GGA (i.e., the GGA plus vdW).

-To verify the validity of our computaional results, we also repeated our work with the linear combination of pseudoatomic orbitals method implemented in the SIESTA code,~\cite{SIESTA1,SIESTA2} We used 210 Ry as the mesh cutoff energy and double-$\zeta$ basis with polarization for the basis set.
-All the model structures were relaxed until none of the residual Hellmann-Feynman forces acting on any atom would exceed 0.03~eV/$a_{\rm B}$, where $a_{\rm B}$ is the Bohr radius.
+To verify the validity of our computational results, we also repeated our work with the linear combination of pseudoatomic orbitals implemented in the SIESTA code.~\cite{SIESTA1,SIESTA2} We used 210 Ry as the mesh cutoff energy and double-$\zeta$ basis with polarization for the basis set.
+All the model structures were relaxed until none of the residual forces acting on any atom would exceed 0.03~eV/$a_{\rm B}$, where $a_{\rm B}$ is the Bohr radius.
 The binding energies were corrected using the basis set superposition error correction with ghost atoms.
-The results from both packages were almost identical and confirm that our results are valid with DFT.
+The binding energies, electronic band structures, and wavefunctions presented in this paper were all obtained using the pseudoatomic orbital basis set implemented in the SIESTA package.
+The general trends in the binding energies and the electronic structures for nicotine and caffeine are very similar for the two computational packages.